groc-prog/pyneo4j-ogm/README.md

 - [ ] Add more tests
 - [ ] Add bookmark support
 - [ ] Add migrations
-- [ ] Add some metadata to pyproject.toml before first release
 - [ ] Add support for Pydantic v2

 ## ⚡️ Quick start <a name="quick-start"></a>